misalcedo/tortuga/docs/src/design.md

 - Low-level (i.e., systems) programming.
 - Object-Oriented Programming.

-### Notes
-1. Numbers with a radix portion always set their sign explicitly (default to positive when no sign is present) as the sign is part of the literal.
-Numbers without a radix, however, always set the sign to `None` to denote that the sign is not part of the literal; the sign is a separate token altogether.

 ##  Data Types
 - Tortuga has no String type.
 String programming makes internationalization more difficult.
 Instead the standard library will provide a mechanism to map byte string triplets (key, language, and an optional region) into a different byte string.
-- No null, nil, etc. All types are actual types.
+- No null, nil, etc. All types are concrete types.
 - All numbers are float-like.
 The goal is to provide enough accuracy where Tortuga could be used to perform calculations for science or money.
-Space efficiency is not a goal.
+Space efficiency and speed are not goals for numerical operations, only accuracy and precision.
-- Tortuga has no boolean type.
-Instead it relies on pattern matching, comparisons and dynamic dispatch to perform boolean logic.
+- Tortuga has no boolean type and no control flow.
+Instead it relies on pattern matching, comparisons and dynamic dispatch to perform control flow and on regular numbers for boolean logic.
 - Numbers can be encoded in any radix up to and including 36 (e.g. 0-9, A-Z, a-z).
 - Tortuga provides a fixed size binary sequence called a byte string.
 The string may be used as a buffer, resized, or modified via patches.
+Byte strings have an optional padding length to denot how much of the final byte is padding for bit sequences rather than byte sequences.
+- Tortuga has a tuple type that can hold arbitrary types in each field.
+Tuple are callable with an index to extract a field.
+Also, tuples can be used as linked-lists (i.e. first and rest).
+- Tortuga has a range type to that supports inclusive and exclusive bounds at the low and high end.

 ## Expressions
 - Tortuga has no statements.
+Every operation returns a value.
+For example sending a message returns the sent message to allow sending the same message to multiple recipients.
-- Tortuga has no expression or statement terminator.
+- Tortuga has no expression or statement terminator (i.e., no semicolon at the end of a statement).
-- Expressions may span more than one line.
+- Expressions may span more than one line at any point.
 - Order of precedence follows the mathematical order (i.e., parentheses, exponentiation, multiplication and division, addition and subtraction).
-- Comparisons (or variable refinements) have precedence over mathematical operations.
+- Comparisons and pattern matching have a lower precedence than mathematical operations.

-## Variables
+## Identifiers
-- Variables must start with an alphabetic unicode character.
+- Identifiers must start with a unicode character withe the `XID_START` property, followed by zero or more `XID_CONTINUE` characters.
-- Variables must not end with an underscore.
-- Variables may have alphanumeric or underscore characters in the middle.
-- Variables are declared implicitly when assigned or refined.
+- Variables are declared implicitly when in a pattern match.
 Most of the trade offs mentioned in Crafting Interpreters are avoided by having immutable variables that cannot be shadowed.
 If a new variable with the same name is introduced in an outer scope, the existing variable assignment can be treated as a compiler error (i.e., easily detected as an error).
 Also, modules are a single file and are the root scope so "global" variables are limited to the current file.
 - Variables may not be mutated once assigned.
 - Variables cannot shadow an existing variable in an enclosing lexical scope.
-- Variables may not be used in mathematical operations until the are assigned to.
+- Variables may not be used in mathematical operations until assigned to.

 ## Control Flow
 - Tortuga has no built-in control flow.
 Instead programs must rely on recursion, pattern matching and dynamic dispatch.